 Inflation Rate in Finland averaged 4.60 percent from 1961 until 2022, reaching an all time high of 19.31 percent in January of 1975 and a record low of -1.54 percent in October of 2009.
 This page provides the latest reported value for - Finland Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Finland Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Inflation Rate in Finland is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Finland to stand at 1.00 in 12 months time.
-In the long-term, the Finland Inflation Rate is projected to trend around 1.20 percent in 2022 and 1.50 percent in 2023, according to our econometric models.
+Inflation Rate in Finland is expected to be 8.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Finland Inflation Rate is projected to trend around 3.40 percent in 2023 and 2.00 percent in 2024, according to our econometric models.